Dan Meyer (first baseman): Detroit Tigers

-Meyer as a member of the Detroit Tigers, circa 1975.
+Meyer with the Detroit Tigers, c.
+1975.

 Meyer began the 1974 season in the minor leagues with the Evansville Triplets of the Triple-A American Association.
-In 129 games with the Triplets, he batted .302 with 75 runs scored, 146 hits, 26 doubles, seven triples, nine home runs, 57 RBIs, and 10 stolen bases.
-Meyer was a September call-up for the Detroit Tigers that year.
-On September 14, 1974, he made his MLB debut with the Tigers in a game against the New York Yankees, where in one at bat he went hitless.
+In 129 games with the Triplets, he batted .302 with 75 runs scored, 146 hits, 26 doubles, seven triples, nine home runs, 57 runs batted in (RBI), and 10 stolen bases.
+He was an American Association All-Star.
+Meyer was a September call-up for Detroit that year.
+On September 14, he made his MLB debut with the Tigers in a game against the New York Yankees, where in one at bat he went hitless.
 He registered his first hit on September 20, in a game against the Milwaukee Brewers.
-Meyer also hit two home runs in that game, the first coming in the third inning off of Brewers' starter Bill Champion, and the second coming off of Brewers' reliever Bill Travers in the seventh inning.
+Meyer then hit two home runs in that game, the first coming in the third inning off of Brewers' starter Bill Champion, and the second coming off of reliever Bill Travers in the seventh inning.
 In 13 games with Detroit that year, Meyer batted .200 with five runs scored, 10 hits, one double, one triple, three home runs, seven RBIs, and one stolen base.
 All of his 12 defensive games were played in left field.

-In 1975, Meyer played his first full season at the major league level.
+In 1975, Meyer played his first full season in the major leagues.
 He played left field and first base in the field.
 During the fifth inning of a game against the Boston Red Sox on April 25, Meyer hit a home run to break up Luis Tiant's perfect game bid.
-One day after hitting the game-winning home run for the Tigers against the Milwaukee Brewers on May 7, Meyer committed a throwing error that let the deciding Texas Rangers' run score.
-He batted .236 with 56 runs scored, 111 hits, 17 doubles, three triples, eight home runs, 47 RBIs, and eight stolen bases in 122 games played during the 1975 season.
-Meyer led the American League that year in plate appearances per strikeout with 18.8, which was over four points more than Mickey Rivers, who was second in the league in that statistic.
+One day after hitting the game-winning home run for the Tigers against the Brewers on May 7, Meyer committed a throwing error that allowed the decisive Texas Rangers' run to score.
+He batted .236 with 56 runs scored, 17 doubles, three triples, eight home runs, 47 RBIs, and eight stolen bases in 122 games in 1975.
+Meyer led the American League (AL) that year in plate appearances per strikeout with 18.8, a ratio that was four plate appearances more than second-place Mickey Rivers.

 Meyer played 105 games in 1976 for the Tigers.
-On the year, he batted .252 with 37 runs scored, 74 hits, eight doubles, four triples, two home runs, 16 RBIs, and 10 stolen bases.
+He batted .252 with 37 runs scored, 74 hits, eight doubles, four triples, two home runs, 16 RBIs, and 10 stolen bases.
 His batting average his highest with Detroit, though he had fewer at-bats (470 in 1975, 294 in 1976).
-During the season, Meyer played 47 games in left field, 19 at first base, and one as the designated hitter.
+During the season, Meyer played 47 games in left field, 19 at first base, and one as the designated hitter (DH).